When to Use Sliding Log Over Token Bucket

 Validation & Production Rollout Protocol

 Migrating from token bucket to sliding log requires rigorous shadow testing to verify quota accuracy without disrupting live traffic.
-Follow this phased rollout methodology:
+Work the rollout checklist in order:

-1. Deploy in Passive Mode: Run the sliding log counter alongside the existing token bucket implementation.
-Do not enforce 429 responses; only log evaluation results.
+• Deploy in passive mode: run the sliding log counter alongside the existing token bucket.
+Do not enforce 429

 Critical Monitoring Metrics